 When you are working with the pigment or coating it can be quite hard to see.

-Once the coating is dry, please use a clear protective top coat to give it extra durability.
+Once the coating is dry, use a clear protective top coat for extra durability.

 Please fully test our products before print runs, projects, installations and production.